cloudevents/spec/docs/GOVERNANCE.md

 3. **Admin.** Admins are Members of the group but have the ability to perform administrative actions on behalf of the group.
-For example, manage the website, github repos and moderate the meetings.
+For example, manage the website, GitHub repos and moderate the meetings.
 Their actions should be done with the knowledge and consent of the group.
 They also have the ability to merge/close PRs, but only per the group's approval.
 See the [OWNERS](../OWNERS) file for the current list of Admins.